Welcome to the Effingham County Assessors Office Web Site

 Effingham County is one of the oldest settlement areas in America.
-The Lutheran Salzburg community established in 1734 at Ebenezer (German for "Stone of Help"), was the second settlement in Georgia.
+The Lutheran Salzburg community established in 1734 at Ebenezer (eben ezar in Hebrew is "stone of help"), was the second

 A length of the 314-mile long Savannah River forms Effingham County's eastern border, separating it from South Carolina.